Skip to main content

 June 11, 2024

-Phase I of RESTORE materials were deployed in Spring of 2024!
-A total of eight (8) new patch reef sites were constructed in the SAARS M permitted area.
-The new artificial reef sites reside approximately 6 nautical miles southwest from the St. Andrew Bay Pass - plenty of good fishing spots just in time for the fall fishing season!concrete culverts on barge being pushed by tugboat.
+Phase I of the RESTORE project was also completed in spring 2024, adding eight new patch reef sites in the SAARS M permitted area.
+These artificial reefs are positioned about six nautical miles southwest of St. Andrew Bay Pass, offering plenty of great fishing spots just in time for the fall season.

 ๐Ÿ”— The G.D.
 Blomberg Memorial Reef (pictured above)